chetnashah/algonotes/Arrays/SparseTables.md

 `min[a,b] = min(min[a, a+k-1], min[b-k+1, b])`
 where k = largest power of 2 that does not exceed `b-a+1`, i.e largest power of two less then range length.

-e.g.

 Minimum in index range 1 to 6 -
 `min[1,6] = min(min[1, 1+4-1], min[6-4+1, 6])`